ezyinfra/dynamic-rate-limiting-blog/README.md

 # dynamic-rate-limiting-blog

-Dynamic Rate Limiting Blog
+This code is a simplified version of Dynamic Rate Limiting implemented for a Real time usecase.

-This blog is a simple implementation of dynamic rate limiting using Redis.
-It allows you to set rate limits for different routes and based on Client usage plan restricts the number of requests a client can make to a route.
+It allows you to set rate limits for different routes and based on Client usage plan, restricts the number of requests a client can make to a route.

+You can read the blog here [Dynamic Rate Limiting](https://ezyinfra.com/dynamic-rate-limiting/)

 ## Features

-- Set rate limits for different routes
+- Set rate limits for different routes based on client usage plan
 - Use Redis to store rate limit data
 - Implements Sliding Window Rate Limiting algorithm